Frequently Asked Questions About North Carolina's Security Deposit Law

 The North Carolina rental laws state, that a landlord normally has 30 days to return the deposits to the tenants when they move out.
 They can do so either in person or by mail.

-If the landlord makes deductions, then they must send a written itemized list alongside the remaining deposit.
+If the landlord makes deductions, then they must send a written itemized list alongside the remaining deposit under the security deposit laws.

 If the landlord doesn’t have the renter’s forwarding address, then they must retain it until the renter provides it.
 If the landlord fails to contact the tenant beyond 6 months, the tenant forfeits their right to the deposit.